 However, it only comes in one flavor so you might not enjoy it with plain water.
 You can still mix it with juice or smoothies as it easily dissolves in liquid.

 Bulk Pre-Workout from Transparent Labs PreSeries is loaded with branched-chain amino acids (BCAAs) that stimulate protein synthesis and lay the foundations for powerful and bigger muscles.

 Before you can take advantage of the muscle-building properties of BCAAs, you first need to engage in the kind of workout that produces them.

 For an extra boost, Bulk contains the natural stimulants caffeine and L-theanine which combined is known to enhance attention, reduce jitters for sensitive individuals, and induce relaxation.

-Both these ingredients, along with Lean's thermogenic complex, also helps enhance metabolic processes and promotes fat burning to enable your body to live up to the expectations your mind is establishing.
+Both these ingredients, along with Lean's thermogenic complex, also help enhance metabolic processes and promote fat burning to enable your body to live up to the expectations your mind is establishing.

 - Addresses and enhances all aspects of your workout

 - 4 grams of essential BCAAs in every serving

 - Ideal for those seeking to build more powerful physiques